 To be eligible for a Collective Rising internship, you must:

 - be an undergraduate student at a US college/university including community and junior colleges

 - not be graduating in the Spring or Summer of the internship year

 - be returning to school Fall semester after the internship

-- be able to attend the annual Collective Power Conference for training. **Note: At this time we are planning for an in-person conference for the 2022 program year, if we move to a virtual convening, attending remains a mandatory requirement**
+- be able to attend the annual Collective Power Conference for training. **Note: For the 2022 program year, we have moved the training to a virtual convening, attending remains a mandatory requirement**